tier4/agnocast/docs/autoware_integration.md

 Basically, take a look at the first Autoware integration Pull Request <https://github.com/tier4/autoware.universe_tmp-agnocast/pull/2>

-There are several steps for Agnocast to work with Autoware:
+There are two steps for Agnocast to work with Autoware:

 ### Add Agnocast dependencies